DESIGN > PLANNING > ARCHITECTURE > NEW WORLD

 As European formed settlements and established cities, a variety of additional styles formed to include Mission Style, Colonial, African-influenced, Western Vernacular, and log homes.

-Mission Style, California
+Spanish Mission Style, United States

 When missionaries established self-sustaining communities during the 18th century, a new style formed through adaptation to the environment and available local materials, blending Spanish Baroque building knowledge with that of the native laborers.